DeclansGallery/DeclansGallery/index.md

 ### Support

-Just dont bother,there is no support
+Just dont bother, there is no support